-I’ve seen a dungeon master go from rolling saves against a monk’s Stunning Strike in the open to rolling in secret.
+I’ve seen a dungeon master go from openly rolling saves against a monk’s Stunning Strike to rolling in secret.
 I’m sure that meaningless switch had nothing to do with prior encounters where the monk ran around the battlefield and stunned all the strongest monsters before they acted.

 The title of this post uses the word “cheat,” but we know DMs can’t really cheat.
 I chose the word for a provocative headline.
 The DM’s sudden switch to secret rolls certainly came from a noble goal.
 He aimed to make the game more fun, and Dungeons & Dragons rarely proves fun when every encounter turns into a beat down of helpless monsters.